 Conclusion

-Valvular heart disease presents a significant health challenge, particularly in India, where it ranks among the leading causes of mortality and morbidity in the realm of cardiovascular diseases.
+Valvular heart disease presents a significant health challenge, particularly in India, where it ranks among the leading causes of mortality and morbidity in cardiovascular diseases.
 However, amidst these statistics lies a glimmer of hope.
 By embracing simple lifestyle changes and adopting proactive measures, individuals can take charge of their heart health and significantly reduce their risk of developing valvular heart disease.

 FAQ's